Identification in discrete choice models with imperfect information: Empirical application

 \subsection{Data}

 We estimate our model by using data on the UK general election held on 8 June 2017.
-We believe that such data fit our framework.
-In fact, the parties were clearly deployed with regards to the Brexit and focused their election campaign around issues such as public health and austerity, while remained more silent on topics like climate change and education (\hyperlink{Hutton}{Hutton, 2017}; \hyperlink{Snowdon}{Snowdon and Demianyk, 2017}), thus possibly inducing uncertainty among voters.
 Specifically, we use data from the British Election Study, 2017: Face-to-Face Post-Election Survey (\hyperlink{Fieldhouse}{Fieldhouse, et al., 2018}).
 The survey took place immediately after the election.
-It asked questions concerning key contemporary problems about political representation, accountability, and engagement, and aims to explain changes in party support.
-The interviewees constituted an address-based random probability sample of eligible voters living in 468 wards in 234 Parliamentary Constituencies across England, Scotland, and Wales.
+It asks questions concerning key contemporary problems about political representation, accountability, and engagement, and aims to explain changes in party support.
+The interviewees constitutes an address-based random probability sample of eligible voters living in 468 wards in 234 Parliamentary Constituencies across England, Scotland, and Wales.